julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ### Respect

-Card 24 = "Harmony is created by each role syncing and thereby creating a development rhythm as the project progresses."
+Card 24 = "Collaborative flow is created by each Scrum Team member syncing and thereby creating a development rhythm as the project progresses."

 Card 25 = "Individuals are shaped by their background and their experiences.
 It is important to accept the different people who comprise a team."